Kathleen Norris (poet): Biography

 Kathleen Norris was born in Washington, D.C., on July 27, 1947.
-As a child, Norris moved to Hawaii with her parents, John Norris and Lois Totten, and in 1965 graduated from Punahou Preparatory School.
+Her father John was a musician and her mother Lois was a teacher.
+As a child, Norris moved to Hawaii with her parents, and in 1965 graduated from Punahou Preparatory School.
 Growing up, she spent most summers in her grandparents' town, Lemmon, South Dakota.
 Norris's youngest sister, Rebecca, was born with perinatal hypoxia.

-After graduating from Bennington College in Vermont in 1969, Norris became arts administrator of the Academy of American Poets, and published her first book of poetry two years later.
+After graduating from Bennington College in Vermont in 1969, Norris became arts administrator of the Academy of American Poets.
+She published her first book of poetry two years later.
 In 1974 she inherited her grandparents' farm in Lemmon, South Dakota, and moved there with her husband, poet David Dwyer.

 In Lemmon, she joined Spencer Memorial Presbyterian church, and discovered the spirituality of the Great Plains.
 In 1986, Norris started writing non-fiction after becoming a Benedictine oblate at Assumption Abbey in Richardton, North Dakota, and spending extended periods at Saint John's Abbey in Collegeville, Minnesota.
 At this period in her career, one of her focuses was death and depression.
 In 1998, Norris gave the Madeleva lecture at Saint Mary's College (Indiana), a lecture which became the basis for The Quotidian Mysteries: Laundry, Liturgy and "Women’s Work".
+Also that year, she received an honorary doctorate degree from Concordia College in Moorhead, Minnesota, for her interwoven writings on the Dakotas and her faith.

 After the death of her husband in 2003, Norris moved back to Hawaii.
 As of 2021, she attends an Episcopal church in Hawaii.